gershwin-desktop/gershwin-documentation/NETWORK.md

 ## Configure the Server for Authentication

-If your network has an existing domain that allows resolution use it for domain name.
+If your network has an existing search domain that allows for hostname resolution use it for domain name.
 This can typically be found in `/etc/resolv.conf`.

 ```
 jmaloney@darwinator ~ % cat /etc/resolv.conf